-- -Keep skin dry and clean. - -Ensure there is not too much tension on the tube (adjust the stopper spacing if necessary). - -Avoid friction and tube movement by using a securement device or tape. - -Alternating the tube placement from side to side is advisable to avoid having the tube continuously hang on the same side/position. -Make sure the tube does not pull to the sides and comes straight out of the belly (at 90°) using a securement device if necessary.
+- -Keep skin dry and clean. - -Make sure there is not too much tension on the tube (adjust the stopper spacing if necessary). - -Avoid friction and tube movement. - -It is preferable to alternate the tube placement from side to side, avoid having the tube continuously hang on the same side. - -Make sure the tube does not pull to the sides and that it comes straight out of the belly (at 90°) using a fixative if necessary.

 - -Pain when mobilizing the tube

 - -Warmth, redness expanding more than 2 cm, soreness, hardening, or swelling around the stoma

 - -Discharge of pus

 - -The tube that no longer moves

 - -Strong smell coming from the stoma

 - -Intense itching

 - -Appearance of small red pimples around the stoma

-- Nausea (with or without vomiting)
+- -Nausea (with or without vomiting)

 - -Reflux

 - -Cramps

 - -Diarrhea, constipation

 - -Severe pain

 - -Temperature greater than 38°C or 100.4°F

 - -Chills

 - -Tense, distended, and hard stomach

 - -No urine for 12 hours; sign of dehydration

 - -Difficulty breathing

-Neach out to your contact person as soon as possible to make an appointment.
+Reach out to your contact person as soon as possible to make an appointment.